Kabir Bedi Slams 'Defamatory' Reports Claiming He Asked For Sunny Leone's Number

 Earlier, a Spotboye report had claimed that Kabir Bedi was spotted having a conversation with Sunny Leone at Dabboo Ratnani's calendar launch party and that is when he asked for her number.
 The report further stated that instead of sharing her personal phone number, the actress gave him her husband's details.

-Meanwhile, Kabir's granddaughter, Alaya F, recently made her Bollywood debut with Saif Ali Khan starrer Jawaani Jaaneman.
+Meanwhile, Kabir's granddaughter, Alaya F, recently made her Bollywood debut with Saif Ali Khan-starrer Jawaani Jaaneman.
 Reacting to Alaya's performance, the actor had said, "I am so proud of Alaya for the performance she has given.
 It's such a beautiful performance and that too working with seasoned actors like Saif and Tabu.
 She has worked so hard and prepared so well.
 So, she deserves every good review she is getting."

 SHOCKING: Pooja Bedi Calls Her Father Kabir Bedi's Wife Parveen Dusanj, 'A Wicked Witch'